exakat/php-dictionary/dictionary.rst

 When PHP parses a file, it looks for opening and closing tags, which are <?php and ?> which tell PHP to start and stop interpreting the code between them.

-The classic PHP tag is `<?php`, and it also has a short version, for better serving xml tags : `<?`.
-This one relies on the `short_open_tag` directive.
+The classic PHP tag is ``<?php``, and it also has a short version, for better serving xml tags : `<?`.
+This one relies on the ``short_open_tag`` directive.

-Previously, PHP supported also Javascript-style and ASP-style tags, though these are now unsupported.
+Previously, PHP supported also javascript-style and ASP-style tags, though these are now unsupported.

 .. code-block:: php